-Column 3.
-Enter the number of vehicles for each category.
 Column 4.
 Multiply the applicable rate times the number of vehicles.
-Add all amounts across a category and enter the result in column 4.
-Then, add the tax amounts in column 4 for categories A through V, and enter the total.
+Add all amounts in a category and enter the result in column 4.
+Then, add the tax amounts in column 4 for categories A-V, and enter the total tax.